 Financial Aid Appeals:

 Students are expected to maintain satisfactory academic progress in order to retain eligibility for institutional as well as federal assistance.
-Students whose academic progress falls below certain standards will be placed on probation or dismissed from the College.
+Students whose academic progress falls below certain standards will be placed on probation or dismissed from the university.
 The complete academic policy is outlined here and in the online Catalog.
 The Satisfactory Academic Progress for federal aid policy can be found here.

 Students who withdraw from the institution will have 100 percent of their tuition and fees refunded during the first calendar week of the term.
 Beginning with the eighth calendar day of the term, tuition will be recalculated on a prorated basis.
 Room and board charges will be refunded on a prorated basis beginning with the first day of the term.
 Any financial aid credited to the student's account will also be adjusted.
 No refund is made after 60 percent of the term has passed.
 Review the complete policy online.